PNNL-Comp-Mass-Spec/Protein-Digestion-Simulator/Readme.md

 * If `/F` is not used, the format will be assumed to be FASTA only if the filename ends with .fasta or .fasta.gz

 Use `/D` to indicate that an in-silico digestion of the proteins should be performed
-* Digestion options must be specified in the Parameter file
+* Digestion options must be specified in the parameter file

 Use `/M` to indicate that protein mass should be computed